Crockpot Green Bean Casserole

 • Onions: chop thinly into rings and halves

-• Buttermilk: use store-bought or make buttermilk from scratch!
+• Buttermilk: Use store-bought or make buttermilk from scratch!

 • All Purpose Flour: will coat the onions to achieve a crispy texture

-• Seasonings: prepare some fresh ground pepper and kosher salt
+• Seasonings: Prepare some fresh ground pepper and kosher salt

 • Oil: neutral varieties like canola or vegetable oil

-How to make Crockpot Green Bean Casserole?
+How to make the best Crockpot Green Bean Casserole?

 Begin with the fried onions because half of it is going into the veggies:

-1. Soak the rings in buttermilk: tone down the bite and pungency by soaking for about 10 mins.
+1. Soak the rings in buttermilk: tone down the bite and pungency by soaking for about 10 minutes.

-2. Make the flour mixture: give your flour and seasonings a good whisk
+2. Make the flour mixture: Give your flour and seasonings a good whisk

 3. Coat the rings: dredge them well in flour